Kwasikot/KwasikotPapers/en/intellectualist_2.0/Universal Mind Archive.md

 Essentially, we need to learn how to extract the scientific meat from arbitrary text and represent it in a standardized form.
 Optionally, you could do reverse procedure, extract the arguments from a given thread and then add any rhetoric or personality traits you want.

+## Security issues with multi agent scientists systems
+Let’s work through the security questions.
+Such an architecture could make it possible to quickly detect potentially dangerous technologies that autonomous agents might attempt to develop.
+By canonizing and indexing arguments, mechanisms, and design proposals, the system would act as an early warning layer — flagging patterns, concepts, or assemblies that resemble hazardous technologies.
+Instead of relying on scattered discussions, the registry would centralize knowledge, highlight convergences, and allow oversight entities to monitor the emergence of risky ideas before they turn into actionable designs
 ---